nikrays/zapret2/docs/manual.en.md

 Lua typically has a standard binding module for OpenSSL that provides a wide range of cryptographic functions.
 However, relying on external modules is often not an option, as Lua is frequently linked statically without support for loading external modules.
-To avoid unnecessary dependencies and extra files—especially since OpenSSL's multi-megabyte size is a concern for embedded systems—this implementation is self-contained.
+To avoid unnecessary dependencies and extra files-especially since OpenSSL's multi-megabyte size is a concern for embedded systems - this implementation is self-contained.

 `nfqws2` does not use any external crypto libraries, but it includes a minimal set of cryptographic operations required for certain protocols (such as QUIC).
 These functions are exposed to Lua and can be used for any purpose.